NeelBhatt/Docs-1/aspnet/aspnetcore/fundamentals/dependency-injection.md

 Note that `CharacterRepository` requests an `ApplicationDbContext` in its constructor.
 It is not unusual for dependency injection to be used in a chained fashion like this, with each requested dependency in turn requesting its own dependencies.
 The container is responsible for resolving all of the dependencies in the graph and returning the fully resolved service.

+> [!NOTE]
-Note: Creating the requested object, and all of the objects it requires, and all of the objects those require, is sometimes referred to as an *object graph*.
+> Creating the requested object, and all of the objects it requires, and all of the objects those require, is sometimes referred to as an *object graph*.
 Likewise, the collective set of dependencies that must be resolved is typically referred to as a *dependency tree* or *dependency graph*.

 In this case, both `ICharacterRepository` and in turn `ApplicationDbContext` must be registered with the services container in `ConfigureServices` in `Startup`. `ApplicationDbContext` is configured with the call to the extension method `AddDbContext<T>`.
 The following code shows the registration of the `CharacterRepository` type.